-The reason Medicare supplement Plan F is so well-liked is that it will pay for all of the gaps in Medicare for you, including both your hospital and outpatient deductible, as well any copayments or coinsurance that you would have to pay if you didn’t have a supplement.
+The reason Medicare Plan F is so well-liked is that it will pay for all of the gaps in Medicare for you, including both your hospital and outpatient deductible.
+It will also cover any copayments that you would have to pay if you didn’t have a supplement.
 Check out these great benefits:

 Medicare Plan F provides comprehensive benefits

 Medicare Plan F policies are considered first-dollar coverage.
-That’s because after Medicare pays it’s share of any covered expenses, the Medigap F pays the remainder, leaving you with $0 out of pocket.
+That’s because after Medicare pays it’s share of any covered expenses, the Medigap F pays the remainder.
+This leaves you with $0 out of pocket.

-Your Part A and B are designed to cover only part of your hospital and outpatient expenses, so there is considerable cost sharing left to you to pay if you don’t have a supplement.
+Your Part A and B are designed to cover only part of your hospital and outpatient expenses.
+The rest is left to you to pay if you don’t have a supplement.

-Here’s an example: if you have no supplement, then under Part A, you would owe an $1,216 deductible when you go in the hospital, and you would pay 20% of outpatient care, including some expensive procedures like surgery.
-If you had a Medigap F policy, though, all of these things would be paid for by your insurance instead of coming out of your pocket.
+Here’s an example: if you have no supplement, you would owe an $1,260 deductible when you go in the hospital.
+You would also pay 20% of expensive procedures like surgery.
+If you had a Medigap F policy, though, all of these would be paid for by your insurance.

-Medicare Plan F supplement pricing varies among carriers.
-Our agency will provide you with tools that help compare more than just rates, such as rate increase trend histories among carriers and financial ratings of the insurance carriers offering Plan F. You might be surprised to learn that there are many very solid insurance companies with good financial ratings that offer rates that are sometimes lower than the big major carriers.
+Medicare Plan F pricing varies among carriers.
+Or agency will help youcompare more than just rates.
+We’ll give you rate increase histories and financial ratings of the insurance carriers offering Plan F in your area.
+You might be surprised to learn that there are many solid insurance companies with good financial ratings that offer rates lower than the big brand-name carriers.

 Medigap F example